-- 17(1) If a student contract is terminated after the vocational training begins, the licensee is entitled to the following amounts of tuition: - (a) when 10% or less of the vocational training has been provided: 25% of the tuition - (b) when more than 10% but 50% or less of the vocational training has been provided: 60% of the tuition - (c) when more than 50% of the vocational training has been provided: 100% of the tuition - (2) If a licensee has received a tuition fee in excess of the amount that the licensee is entitled to under subsection (1), the licensee must refund the excess amount. - (3) For the purpose of this section, vocational training provided by correspondence is provided as lessons are supplied, marked, and returned to the student.
+- 17(1) If a student contract is terminated after the vocational training begins, the licensee is entitled to the following amounts of the tuition fees: - (a) when 10% or less of the vocational training has been provided, 25% of the tuition fees; - (b) when more than 10% but 50% or less of the vocational training has been provided, 60% of the tuition fees; - (c) when more than 50% of the vocational training has been provided, 100% of the tuition fees. - (2) If a licensee has received tuition fees in excess of the amount that the licensee is entitled to under subsection (1), the licensee must refund the excess amount. - (3) For the purpose of this section, vocational training provided by correspondence is provided as lessons are supplied, marked and returned to the student.